PFUJ rally warns govt to stop retrenchments, media gagging

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-A protest rally marched towards the parliament fromthe National Press Club, however, the rally was stopped by a huge contingent of police at the D Chowk, where the roads was blocked with barbed wires and blocks.

-While addressing the protest rally in Quetta, President PFUJ Shahzada Zulfiqar criticised the government for creating a mess in the functions of media industry, through misuse of Pemra laws, which seems to be by design, only to gag the media.
-“Tactics adopted by government is destroying the basic fabric of the society instead of resolving issues in the country,” he said.
+While addressing protest rally in Quetta, President PFUJ Shahzada Zulfiqar criticised the government for creating mess in the functions of media industry, through misuse of Pemra laws, which seems to be by design, only to gag media.
+“Tactics adopted by government is destroying basic fabric of the society instead of resolving issues in the country” he said.

-It was said during the protest that the protest rally is an ample proof of government highhandedness against the media industry and strict censorship on the media as the operation of channel-24 is suspended for the last 72 days.
+It was said during the protest that protest rally is an ample proof of government highhandedness against media industry and strict censorship on media as operation of channel-24 is suspended for the last 72 days.
 “National TV and radio are not being spared from retrenchments, forced retirements and denial of dues to pensioners and they are on roads for their rights” he said.

 Malik Ayub Khan of National Party announced his party’s all out support for workers of media industry and said issues will be raised in the Parliament by its elected representatives.